-Huskies are a working breed, and while they're known for their goofiness and striking features, any owner will tell you that they are an absolute hand full.
+Huskies are a working breed, and while they’re known for their goofiness and striking features.
+Any owner will tell you that they are a high maintenance dog breed.

 Huskies saw a huge spike in adoptions and then later left at shelters due to the show Game of Thrones.
 And that’s a common mistake with new owners; adopting a dog simply for their cuteness or resemblance of dog they saw on TV, without properly researching the breed.

 Huskies (being a working sled and pack dog) have seemingly unlimited energy, an unending desire to pull you on walks, severe separation anxiety, and love to spend their days talking, barking, or “yoddeling”.
 Each of these can be frustrating for the novice owner.